Skip to Content

 3. When your dough is finished, cover the bowl and let it rise for about 40 minutes.
 The dough will be larger, but it doesn't need to double when using a heavy mixer.
 Grease two bread pans with nonstick spray.
 You can also flour the pans to reduce sticking.
 Mix the dough again just enough to knock it down at least close to the original size.
 Drop the dough on a floured surface so you can work and shape it.

 4. Roll the dough in the flour and shape it in your hands to make a nice ball, getting enough flour on it so it isn't sticky.
-Divide the ball in 1/2 and do it again.
+Divide the ball in 1/2 so that you have two balls of dough.
 Shape the loaves by turning the dough under itself over and over.
 When the dough is shaped right, the sides and ends will be sealed and all you will see is a nice oblong shaped loaf with smooth sides and top.

 5. Place the loaves in your bread pans and let them rise until almost doubled (approximately 40 minutes).
-Preheat oven to 350 degrees while your dough rises.
+Preheat oven to 350 degrees while the dough rises.

 Notes